cisagov/ScubaGear/baselines/teams.md

 - _Last modified:_ July 2023

 #### MS.TEAMS.9.3v1
-For all meeting polices that allow cloud recording, recordings SHOULD be stored inside the country of that agency’s tenant.
+For all meeting polices that allow cloud recording, recordings SHOULD be stored inside the country of that agencys tenant.
 - _Rationale:_ TODO
 - _Last modified:_ July 2023